Lauren Schlanger, MD, is a board-certified primary care physician. She is an assistant professor at the Alpert Medical School of Brown University.

 Discharge from the vagina or the penis can be a symptom of a sexually transmitted disease or other infection.
 Vaginal discharge is most often a normal occurrence, but penile discharge is not.
 Abnormal vaginal discharge can indicate infection and may be foul smelling, thick or chunky, and white, yellow, or green.
 If you have abnormal vaginal or penile discharge, see your doctor.

 An ectopic pregnancy is a nonviable pregnancy in which the fertilized egg has implanted outside the uterus.
 Sometimes called a tubal pregnancy, it commonly occurs in the fallopian tubes, but the egg may also implant on the cervix or elsewhere in the abdomen.
+Ectopic pregnancies can't reach viable status and may be life-threatening if left untreated.

 Pelvic inflammatory disease (PID) is an infection of the reproductive organs.
 Commonly caused by an untreated sexually transmitted disease, such as chlamydia or gonorrhea, PID occurs when bacteria travels through the cervix to the uterus and fallopian tubes.
+PID can lead to complications if left untreated.

 A viral infection is an infection caused by a virus.
 Viruses are microscopic organisms that are transmitted from person to person.
 Some viruses, like the common cold, influenza, and COVID-19, can cause upper respiratory infection, while enteroviruses commonly cause vomiting and diarrhea.
 Viral sexually transmitted infections include HIV, herpes, HPV, and hepatitis B.